UoB-COMSM0166/2025-group-28/README.md

 ### Environmental Sustainability

 During the development of AstroCat, we became conscious of how the decisions we made had an impact on our environment.
 In some cases, performance issues we encountered with our game turned out to also be environmental issues, due to the relationship between memory consumption and both user experience and energy usage.
 This resulted in us considering how changing our use of assets (images, gifs, etc.) could reduce the environmental impact of our game, and improve game performance.
-We consulted the Green Software Patterns catalogue, and decided to incorporate the following in to the design of our game:
+We consulted the Green Software Patterns catalogue, and decided to incorporate the following into the design of our game:

-Minimising use of GIFs - as highlighted here, GIFs are an outdated and memory-hungry means of displaying animated content – more modern formats such as MP4s etc. consume less memory for the same quality and are therefore more energy efficient.
-The Green Software Foundation's Green Software Patterns recommened [deprecating GIFs in favour of MP4s](https://patterns.greensoftware.foundation/catalog/web/deprecate-gifs).
+#### Minimising the Use of GIFs

+GIFs are an outdated and memory-hungry means of displaying animated content – more modern formats (such as MP4s etc.) consume less memory for the same quality and are therefore more energy efficient.
+The Green Software Foundation's 'Green Software Patterns' recommend [deprecating GIFs in favour of MP4s](https://patterns.greensoftware.foundation/catalog/web/deprecate-gifs).

 We converted our looping main menu animation from a GIF to a mp4 video.
 Our initial menu backgrond was a gif of nearly 90 MB, whilst an equivalent length and resolution MP4 occupied less than a quarter of that size (18 MB).
-We used a Firefox plugin (Carbonanalyser) to estimate the energy consumption of our game with our original menu background as a GIF, and then did the same with the MP4.
+We used a Firefox plugin ([Carbonanalyser](https://addons.mozilla.org/fr/firefox/addon/carbonalyser/)) to estimate the energy consumption of our game with our original menu background as a GIF, and then did the same with the MP4.
 Our results below show how this change reduced energy consumption:

 <br>